The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Dataset Description

 \subsubsection{Forwarded Messages}

-To further assess the completeness of conspiracy-related chats in the dataset, we performed a comparative analysis of forwarded messages and messages.
-In the context of Telegram, a \textit{forwarded message} refers to a message which has been forwarded and is marked as such in the chat.
-These forwarded messages often serve as proxies for content influence, reflecting the flow of information between chats.
+To further assess the completeness of conspiracy-related chats in the dataset, we performed a comparative analysis of forwarded and original messages.
+In the context of Telegram, a \textit{forwarded message} refers to a message which has been forwarded from another chat and is marked as such in the chat it is forwarded to.
+These forwarded messages can serve as proxies for content influence, reflecting the flow of information between chats.
 We calculated the proportion of forwarded messages which are also present in the dataset as original messages.
 This metric indicates the degree to which the original sources of forwarded messages are represented in the dataset.
-If this value were 100\%, it would imply that all forwarded messages are also present in the original chat the message was posted in, achieving complete coverage of the source population.
-In our dataset, this proportion was calculated to be 47.9\%.
+If this value were 100\%, it would imply that all forwarded messages are also present in the original chat the message was posted in, achieving complete coverage of the source population that is in scope of the sampling.
+In this dataset, this proportion was calculated as the fraction of forwarded messages whose original sender (fwd\_author) and original posting time (fwd\_posting\_date in UTC) jointly match an original (non-forwarded) message in the dataset (matching on author and posting\_date after UTC normalisation).
+In the dataset this value is 54.1\%.
 This finding suggests that we cover about half of the German-language conspiracy related discourse on Telegram in the observation time frame, highlighting the dataset's limitations in capturing the full extent of the discourse.
+We interpret this proportion as a rough estimate of coverage.
+A higher or lower value is not inherently desirable, as it reflects the scope of the sampled forwarding network rather than the quality of the data contained or the representativeness of the sampling.